NativeScript/docs-v7/ui/ui-dialogs.md

     ...
 }
 ```
-Ignore the `result` field for now - we will use it later on.
+Ignore the `result` field for now&mdash;we will use it later on.

 Make sure you have added `modal-dialog-host` somewhere inside the your component template.
-If you skip it - you will get an exception when trying to show the dialog.
+If you skip it&mdash;you will get an exception when trying to show the dialog.

 ``` TypeScript
 @Component({